walaj/VariantBam/README.md

 reads who intersect some region around the variant locations.
 Alternatively, if your scientific question is focused on only one aspect of the data (eg breakpoints), many reads can be removed without losing the information relevant to the problem.

+Additionally, VariantBam can be used as part of analysis pipelines that

 ##### Example Use 1
 Whole-genome analysis has been conducted on a BAM, generating VCF and MAF files.
 Ideally, these regions could be manually inspected or reanalyzed without having to keep the entire BAM.
 Running VariantBam to extract only reads that overlap these events will allow